sekrystal/Firefox-Assistant/README.md

    - Process selected text or entire pages
    - Handle PDFs (local model only currently)
    - Provide AI-powered insights and analysis

+## PDF Support

+- **PDF reading is being updated!**
+- The new workflow uses [ollama-pdf-bot](https://github.com/amithkoujalgi/ollama-pdf-bot) instead of PDF.js
+- The control server manages the ollama-pdf-bot via Docker Compose
+- **Integration with the Mistral workflow is in progress**
+- Current status: PDF bot runs in its own Docker container, but full integration with the extension is coming soon

+### Attribution

+This project incorporates [ollama-pdf-bot](https://github.com/amithkoujalgi/ollama-pdf-bot) by Amith Koujalgi, which is licensed under the [MIT License](https://github.com/amithkoujalgi/ollama-pdf-bot/blob/main/LICENSE).
+The original repository can be found at https://github.com/amithkoujalgi/ollama-pdf-bot.

 ## Troubleshooting